Receiving routing setting

 - Internal - receiving—Messages received by your users from senders within the set of domains associated with your company or organization

-If you choose this option, inbound or internal-receiving messages are rejected if the intended recipient is a user in this organizational unit.
-You have the option to enter customized text for the rejection notice.
+This option rejects inbound or internal-receiving messages if the intended recipient is a user in this organizational unit.
+You can also enter customized text for the rejection notice.

 This option enables you to modify inbound or internal-receiving messages by adding headers, changing the route, changing the envelope recipient, adding more recipients (additional, or secondary routes), or removing attachments.
 With this option, you can change the primary delivery, and you can define additional or secondary deliveries that you can use for dual delivery or multiple delivery.
 See the following descriptions for more details about these controls.Add X-Gm-Original-To header

 By clicking this check box, a header tag is added in case the recipient is changed so that the downstream server can know the original envelope recipient; for example, X-Gm-Original-To: email@example.com.

-Adding the X-Gm-Original-To header is useful if you are rerouting a copy of the message to another recipient.
-In this case, you are changing the recipient address, but the new recipient wants to know the address of the original envelope recipient.
-They can see the original envelope recipient by checking the X-Gm-Original-To header in the message.
+Adding the X-Gm-Original-To header is useful if you're rerouting a copy of the message to another recipient.
+In this case, you're changing the recipient address, but the new recipient wants to know the address of the original envelope recipient, and they can see the original envelope recipient by checking the X-Gm-Original-To header in the message.

 Messages that are routed through Gmail are automatically filtered for spam and phishing.
 Selecting Add X-Gm-Spam header and X-Gm-Phishy header adds the following headers to indicate the spam and phishing status of the message:

-The number 0 in the header indicates that a message is not spam: X-Gm-Spam: 0
+0 indicates that a message is not spam: X-Gm-Spam: 0

 1 indicates that a message is spam: X-Gm-Spam: 1

-The number 0 in the header indicates that a message is not phishing: X-Gm-Phishy: 0
+0 indicates that a message is not phishing: X-Gm-Phishy: 0

 1 indicates that a message is phishing: X-Gm-Phishy: 1